pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

 ### Final code

-Now that we have completed all the necessary additions and modifications to our program, we can join all the parts and get the final application.
-Its code is:
+Now that we have completed all the necessary additions and modifications in our program, we can join all the parts and get the final application.
+The code is:

 {{< tabsection >}}
   Not available